Youth Volunteer & Community Service Opportunities

 The dogs and cats in the SPCA’s care always enjoy yummy homemade treats!
 Choose a recipe for pet treats online or from a cookbook and get cookin’.
 Be sure to have adult supervision when using the stove or oven.
 When you bring your completed treats to the shelter, be sure to include a list of the ingredients so we can make sure they’re not given to pets with food allergies.
 Our staff will distribute your treats to the animals during non-business hours.

-Students are welcome to partner with Sacramento SPCA for Senior Projects.
-We would love to hear how you envision using your project to support the animals in our care!
-Please note that Senior Project opportunities are distinct from our regular volunteer programming and do not include working directly with animals because of the extensive training required.
+Students & scouts are welcome to partner with Sacramento SPCA for Senior Projects, 8th grade projects, badge requirements, awards, etc. We would love to hear how you envision using your project to support the animals in our care!
+Some examples of senior/scout projects: building a feral cat enclosure for our community cats on the SSPCA’s campus, renovating benches, building shade structures, and making cat scratching posts.
+Please note that Project opportunities are distinct from our regular volunteer programming and do not include working directly with animals because of the extensive training required.

 Camp Kindness Counselor